This chapter includes the following sections:

 What Types of Objects Can Be Clustered?

 A clustered application or application component is one that is available on multiple WebLogic Server instances in a cluster.
-If an object is clustered, failover and load balancing for that object is available.
-Deploy objects homogeneously—to every server instance in your cluster—to simplify cluster administration, maintenance, and troubleshooting.
+Failover and load balancing is available for the clustered object.
+Deploy objects homogeneously to every server instance in your cluster to simplify cluster administration, maintenance, and troubleshooting.
 Learn the types of objects that can be clustered in a WebLogic Server deployment.

 Web applications can consist of different types of objects, including Enterprise Java Beans (EJBs), servlets, and Java Server Pages (JSPs).
 Each object type has a unique set of behaviors related to control, invocation, and how it functions within an application.
 For this reason, the methods that WebLogic Server uses to support clustering—and hence to provide load balancing and failover—can vary for different types of objects.
 The following types of objects can be clustered in a WebLogic Server deployment: